Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/organisation-details.md

 This process consists of two steps:

-- In step one, a user with an admin role will request to delete the organisation from the organisation details page.
+1. A user with an admin role will request to delete the organisation from the organisation details page.
 This will initiate a request that will be sent to the system administrator (email set as `SYS_ADMINISTRATOR_EMAIL`) for the next step.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/delete-organisation-delete_org_organisation_details.png" width="100%" />